 The R-18 Residential District is established as a district in which the principal uses of land are for low-density residential and agricultural purposes.
 The district includes large areas not served by municipal water and sewer services.
 The regulations of this district are intended to protect the agricultural sections of the community from uses likely to render them undesirable for farms and future residential development, and to ensure that residential development not having access to public sewer and/or water will occur at sufficiently low densities to ensure a healthful environment.
-The R-18 Residential District is an exclusively single-family district, although accessory buildings, limited home occupations, and public and private community uses will also be allowed for the convenience of the district's residents.
+The R-18 Residential District is an exclusively single-family district, although accessory buildings, limited home occupations, and public and private community uses will also be allowed for the convenience of the districts residents.

-Section 10.113 R-15 Residential District (medium density), purpose and description
+Section 10.113 R-15 Residential District (medium density), purpose and description density single-family purposes.

-The R-15 Residential District is established as a district in which the principal use of land is for medium-density single-family purposes.
 Limited home occupations and public and private community uses are also allowed.
 The regulations of this district are intended to prohibit any use which, because of its character, would substantially interfere with the development of single-family residences in the district and which would be detrimental to the desired quiet and peaceful nature of these areas.
 It is expected that all dwellings in such a district will have access to public water supplies and public sewage disposal facilities.
 Uses permitted in this district are indicated in the Table of Permitted Uses.